dubiefe/AD-Practise1/README.md

-# Advanced Databases - Practice 2
+# Advanced Databases - Assignment 3

 College project for Advanced Databases at U-TAD